 “He was a member of the board of directors and a very generous supporter,” said Rabbi Joshua Hess of Anshe Chesed.
 “I found him to be extremely insightful.
 He would present his ideas in a way so that people would listen to him.
 His advice was valued and often taken.
 He came to services every Saturday and was a part of the Anshe Chesed family.”

-A graduate of Linden H.S., Weitzman earned an M.D. at the New Jersey College of Medicine, and served his internship at Beth Israel Hospital in New York and his residency at Orange County Hospital in California.
+A graduate of Linden H.S., Weitzman earned an M.D. in 1966 at NJCM, and served his internship at Beth Israel Hospital in New York and his residency at Orange County Hospital in California.
 During the Vietnam War, he was stationed in Danang on staff at the U.S. Naval Hospital.

-Once back home, Weitzman became an attending physician at the John F. Kennedy Medical Center in Edison, N.J.
+Once back home, Weitzman became an attending physician at the Hackensack Meridian Health JFK University Medical Center in Edison, N.J.
 The cardiovascular and pulmonary-disease specialist became chief of pulmonary medicine at Muhlenberg Regional Medical Center in Plainfield, N.J., a teaching facility with a nursing school and medical residency program that merged with JFK Medical Center in 2008.
 He also ran a clinic in Westfield, N.J., and was an associate professor at New Jersey College of Medicine.

 Weitzman was a lifetime member of Congregation Anshe Chesed and a donor to many Jewish causes.
-He is survived by his brother, Morton, and sister-in-law, Laura; and extended family.
+He is survived by his brother, Morton ’55, sister-in-law, Laura; niece, Robin; nephew, Howard; and a great-nephew.
 Memorial contributions may be made to Congregation Anshe Chesed, 1000 Orchard Terr., Linden, NJ 07036.

 Steiner was a leader in the study of the philosophy of mathematics, a groundbreaking author, and a tireless teacher and scholar.
 Until the week before his death, he was teaching a popular seminar on the philosophy of Ludwig Wittgenstein at the Hebrew University in Jerusalem, where he chaired the philosophy department.